Skip to main content

 The most recent attack on a president resulting in actual injury to a president was against President Ronald Reagan on March 30, 1981.
 Reagan, who suffered serious injuries from a single gunshot, fully recovered.
 John Hinckley Jr., who was found not guilty by reason of insanity, was released from institutional psychiatric care in 2016.

-Charged with a crime?
+Facing a Federal Criminal Charge?
 An Attorney Can Help

 Charges of presidential assassination and other crimes of this magnitude are quite rare.
-But you will need a skilled legal defense attorney if you get charged with crimes against the federal government.
-Get a handle on your case today by meeting with a local defense attorney.
+But you will need a skilled legal defense attorney if you are charged with crimes against the federal government.
+Get a handle on your case today by meeting with a local defense attorney

 Was this helpful?